hashchange/backbone.declarative.views/README.md

 - `html` (string)
   the actual template content if the template has been specified by a selector.

-  If you don't define your template with a selector, and rather pass in [a raw HTML template string][raw-html-template-string], the `html` property contains the _inner_ HTML of that string.
-In case you need the string back verbatim, call `outerHtml()` instead.
-Please keep in mind that [some HTML strings are uncacheable (see below)][cache-miss-uncacheable-string].
+  If you don't define your template with a selector, and rather pass in [a raw HTML template string][raw-html-template-string], the `html` property contains that string.

-- `outerHtml` (function)
-  a function returning the full (outer) HTML of the template

 - `compiled` (function, or undefined) the compiled template (ie, a function returning the final HTML, with the template vars filled in) if a